Page loading ... Please wait.

 Rice Krispies Treats®:

-3 tablespoons (42 grams) unsalted butter or soft natural buttery spread*
+3 tablespoons (42 grams) unsalted or salted butter (or margarine)

 1 - 10 ounce (285 grams) package miniature marshmallows